codeweavers/ts-shopping-cart-kata/README.md

 # The Supermarket Checkout Kata in Typescript
 This is a variation of a popular kata described in http://codekata.com/kata/kata01-supermarket-pricing.
-The aim of the exercise is to build an automated checkout that can scan articles from a shopping cart and produce a receipt.
+The aim of the exercise is to build an automated checkout that can scan products to produce a receipt.

 The supermarket has a catalogue with different types of products (rice, apples, milk, toothbrushes,...).
 Each product has a price, and the total price of the shopping cart is the total of all the prices.